tirimid/tirimid.net/software/medioed.md

 ## Using medioed

-After installation, you can run <code>medioed</code> in your terminal in a few different ways.
+After installation, you can run `medioed` in your terminal in a few different ways.
 Either you can run it on its own, with no arguments, or you can run it with an arbitrary number of arguments (which represent the files which will be opened in buffers upon program startup).
 You can then also specify any of the following options:

 * `-c`: Any files passed as arguments will be created if they don't exist.
 If they already exist, they will simply be opened normally, as if the flag hasn't been passed
 * `-d`: stderr will be redirected to a file specified in the source code.
-By default, it will be called <code>medioed.log</code>.
+By default, it will be called `medioed.log`.
 This is only useful for development and debugging changes made to the source code
 * `-r`: Any opened external files will be treated as read-only and you will be unable to edit them.
 This includes files passed as command line arguments and those opened from within medioed using the C-x C-f keybind.